SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/postgresql-opentelemetry.md

 ## Installing the App for PostgreSQL

-If you want to create a new collector please select the **Add a new collector** option.

 :::note
 If you want to use an existing OpenTelemetry Collector, you can skip this step by selecting the **Use an existing Collector** option.